influxdata/influxdb-client-js/README.md

 - @influxdata/influxdb-client
   - Query data using the Flux language
   - Write data to InfluxDB
-    - batch data as chunks in the background
+    - batch data in the background
     - retry automatically on failure
 - @influxdata/influxdb-client-apis
   - Manage the following in InfluxDB: